sandeeptharayilGit/generator-hybridapp/README.md

 ```
 Hybrid app will open a generator view with options.
 Fill in your application details.
 Click on Generate buttons and see the magic.

+Currently this generator will generate only Angularjs + Bootstrap projects.

+Backbone and Foundation cakes are getting baked in Oven.

+We are working on the generator UI to add more flavours and flexibility to disable/enable current features in this generator.

 ### Getting To Know Yeoman